 The mental health of Quaker patients was thought to have been negatively affected by this mixing of different religions in public mental health institutions.
 Thus, the founders of Friends’ Asylum wanted a place “with the necessary medical assistance, and wholly under the care and notice of Friends, for the relief and accommodation of persons thus afflicted; including members and professors with us, of every description” (4).
 The original purpose of Friends’ Asylum was to treat only Quakers and this foundational goal remained though the early 19th century, despite the many non-Quakers being treated there.

-However, the Asylum did not exclusively serve Quaker patients.
-Beginning in 1834, the Asylum began admitting patients who belonged to other faiths.
-Explore each year's non-Quaker admissions with the graph below.
+However, beginning in 1834, the Asylum made the decision to begin admitting patients who did not practice Quakerism.
+The graph below allows you to explore each year's non-Quaker admissions.
 This information comes from the Friends' Asylum collection's Casebooks, 1835-1894 records.

 The similarities between some of the religions' names written in these casebooks reveal that the recordkeepers at the Asylum were not concerned with precision in regards to the non-Quaker religions.
 For example, some records note the admittance of Dunker patients and others state the admittance of German Baptist patients, though these two terms refer to the same religion.
 Additionally, some patients were recorded as Roman Catholics, while other patients were only recorded as Catholics.
 For both of these cases, the data has been combined under the German Baptist and broader Catholic term, respectively.
 However, in other instances, similar terms might appear in the same year.
 One example of this is the year 1848, in which both "German Lutheran" and "Lutheran" appear.
 For cases like these, each religion's data have been left separate to preserve the original text of the Casebooks.